 So, how much do you get paid for fostering?
 Fostering a vulnerable child who desperately needs your help not only has emotional rewards but offers financial benefits too.
 As a foster carer, much of your time will be dedicated to supporting and creating a safe environment for your foster child – which is why fostering allowance is provided to support you and your lifestyle, whether you’re a long or short-term carer.

 How much foster carers are paid per week depends on a number of factors.
 These factors can include:

 Here at Capstone Foster Care, as an Employee Ownership Trust, we are able to offer competitive rates for our fostering arrangements.
 Here is a financial breakdown of some of our fostering placements:

-Fostering allowance for parent and child placements starts from £800 per week, to comfortably support you and the parent and baby in your care.
+Fostering allowance for parent and child placements start from £800 per week, to comfortably support you and the parent and baby in your care.
 At Capstone Foster Care, we’ve seen an increase in demand for mother and baby fostering arrangements, as more parents seek additional support and guidance when raising their newborn.
 Though usually short-term, these placements are also incredibly rewarding for our foster carers.

 Want to learn about different foster care arrangements?
 Discover the various types of foster care placements available at Capstone, or contact a member of our team to learn more about each offer and their unique fostering allowance.

 The weekly allowance paid to carers is made up of two parts:

 There are standards set by the government for independent agencies, such as Capstone Foster Care, to use as a guideline when compensating their foster carers.
 Click here to learn more.